What is Inflation?

 Thus, we can conclude that inflation was approximately 5% in 2018.

 If inputs to produce high-demand, inelastic goods (such as oil or medication) increase in price, suppliers will be compelled to raise their prices to compensate.
-It can be due to a number of reasons, such as environmental catastrophes, tariffs, government sanctions or scarcity.
+This can be due to a number of reasons, such as environmental catastrophes, tariffs, government sanctions, or scarcity.
 If widespread enough, the phenomenon can nudge the CPI higher, resulting in inflation.

 How does consumer demand affect inflation?